 - Do you know all the steps involved in the project?

 - Are you familiar with your local building codes and permit requirements?
 (Some jurisdictions require that the work be completed by a licensed professional in order to meet code.)
 It’s best to check these requirements before beginning work on the project.

 What should I expect during my remodel?

 Most importantly, keep the lines of communication open between you and your contractor.
 Ask questions.
 Let them know what your family schedule is and whether you have pets confined somewhere.
-It’s important to keep the work areas off limits to children and pets for their safety; however, you may have a little extra off limits will avoid them tracking the dust to other parts of the house.
+It’s important to keep the work areas off limits to children and pets for their safety.

 How much should a remodeling project cost?

 We get asked this all the time, “So, you do remodeling… what would it cost to remodel my home?”
 My favorite answer is actually a question.
 “What does it cost to eat dinner in a restaurant?”
 The answer to both questions is, “it depends.”
 If we are talking about dinner, it could be from 99 cents at McDonald’s to $58.00 at Opus 9.
 It depends on the food, the environment, and a million other details.
 If we are talking about remodeling, it depends on whether you want a simple extension of your family room, or an entire second story master suite complete with fireplace and luxurious bathroom.
 The bottom line is that what it costs depends on what you want.